MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cyberark.md

 |Error response from web request|Indicates that the web request returned an error response|

 ### Known issues
-- NTLM Authentication is not currently supported for web requests in Power Automate for desktop
+- NTLM Authentication is currently not supported for web requests in Power Automate for desktop.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]